DE3S: Dual-Enhanced Soft-Sparse-Shape Learning for Medical Early Time-Series Classification: Introduction

 \section{Introduction}

-Early time-series classification (ETSC) in medical applications is critical for patient outcomes, particularly in life-threatening conditions such as sepsis~\cite{islam2023machine,ibarz2024critically}.
-The ability to identify disease patterns from limited temporal observations can significantly improve treatment outcomes and reduce mortality rates.
-Medical time-series classification presents unique challenges that distinguish it from conventional time-series analysis: severe class imbalance, complex temporal patterns that vary across individuals, and the critical need for accurate early diagnosis with limited temporal observations~\cite{ismail2019deep, Gao_Li_Xu_2023}.
+Early Time Series Classification (ETSC) in medical applications is critical for patient outcomes, particularly in life-threatening conditions such as sepsis~\cite{Gupta2020, Tang2024, Ibarz2024}.
+The ability to identify disease patterns from limited temporal observations can significantly improve treatment outcomes and reduce mortality rates~\cite{Giannoula2018TemporalPatterns}.
+Medical time series classification presents unique challenges that distinguish it from conventional time series analysis: severe class imbalance, complex temporal patterns that vary across individuals, and the critical need for accurate early diagnosis with limited temporal observations~\cite{ismail2019deep}.

-ETSC aims to classify time-series before observing full data, which is vital in time-sensitive applications like sepsis diagnosis in ICUs, providing doctors more opportunities to save lives~\cite{shi2024time}.
+ETSC aims to classify time series before observing full data, which is vital in time-sensitive applications like sepsis diagnosis in ICUs, providing doctors more opportunities to save lives~\cite{shi2024time}.
 However, ETSC involves two conflicting goals of accuracy and earliness.
 Most existing methods balance these by trading one against the other, but a powerful early classifier should make highly accurate predictions at any moment~\cite{liu2024moirai}.
-The main obstacle is that key classification features are not obvious in early stages, leading to overlapping distributions across time stages and difficulty in differentiation, exacerbated by class imbalance and subject-specific variations.
+The main obstacle is that key classification features are not readily apparent in the early stages, leading to overlapping distributions across time stages and difficulty in differentiation~\cite{zhang2023learning}, which is exacerbated by class imbalance and subject-specific variations.